jaohenritm/Health-Insurance-Cross-Sell/README.md

 # Health-Insurance-Cross-Sell

 # 1. Context
 This project is based in a Kaggle challenge which an insurance company wants to start a cross-sell strategy.
-Their objective is to sell car insurance for their clients that already have bought a health insurance with them, for that they made a research and asked to their clients if they are interested in that car insurance.
+Their objective is to sell these car insurance for their clients that already have bought a health insurance with them, for that they made a research and asked to their clients if they are interested or not in buying that vehicle insurance.

 # 2. Challenge
 So the company gave us a list with other clients that did not answered the research.
 As the company only have a budget to contact 20.000 clients, our job is to find out which clients in this list are the most propense to buy our car insurance to achieve the maximum profit for the company.